 Travels from Virginia, USA

-David Gardner's speaking fee falls within range: Contact for fee schedule (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+David Gardner's speaking fee falls within range: $0 to $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 Armed with a solid handle on fifth grade math and an amateur love of investing instilled in him by his father, David Gardner and his brother, Tom, founded The Motley Fool in 1993, an investment advice newsletter, which has since grown into one of the most beloved financial on-line communities in the world.